lilleboe/AI_ML_Bias_Paper/README.md

 * final_paper.pdf
   - The final project research paper.
 * final_project_slides.pdf
-  - PowerPoint slides used in the making of the final presentation video.
+  - Slides used in the making of the final presentation video.
 * final_presentation.pdf
   - Document that contains the link to the final video presentation
   - https://youtu.be/9XOxxwopxYI (YouTube link to presentation)